Why the Institute? (Part II)

 To say we were working in the trenches at this first farm animal rescue job would be an understatement; it was intense on all levels, emotionally, spiritually and physically.
 The worst part was the person who founded and ran this “sanctuary” turned out to be emotionally abusive and unstable, and despite all the compassion and rationalizing I was doing to stay working there for “the cause” and stay with all the animals I cared so deeply about - I found the strength to leave after three years.
 This was just the first awakening of many… the first layer of the onion, so to speak: when you learn a hard truth: that you fell for a label.
 I also learned that devoting ones’ self fully to something you believe in without asking for anything in return is not so simple in the exploitation-rich-minefield world of humans, and people who work as animal caregivers are a highly (and easily) exploitable workforce.

 The animal sanctuary journey continued over the next 9 years in NY, NJ and CA as I worked and learned at several different organizations wearing a zillion different hats and offering everything I had in me: as volunteer, staff member, animal care- taker, barn cleaner, doing seizure/removal at neglect sites, tons of administration, running programs, doing educational tours for hundreds of visitors, fundraising & membership, running events and more.
 It is hard to romanticize any of it from my current vantage point.
-While many of these organizations operated as "rescues," they barely felt like sanctuaries in anything more than name; were not even remotely happy or ethical places to work and had high staff turnover rates.
+While many of these organizations operated as "rescues," they barely felt like sanctuaries in anything more than name; were not even remotely happy or ethical places to work (forget any ethics about worker’s rights or being “humane” to the people who work for you) and had high staff turnover rates.
 Over and over again I saw people justifying toxic, abusive or unethical behavior “for the animals.”
 To be honest, it was shocking and very traumatic, to see how much trouble people had calling out bad behavior at animal rescues.
 People were (and still are) terrified.
 From the inside at more than one place with truly surreal problems, I despaired to see how this negatively impacted animal care at rescues whose very mission was to help them.
 I also saw the toll this took on people - myself and others - breaking them down, draining their resources and confidence, confusing them about what they were strengthing or contributing to.
 Sadly, one co-worked at an organization, about a year after I left, commit suicide.
 Julie… one of the most hard working people I had ever met.

 I know this sounds strange but it did feel hopeless - trying my best at one organization, then another, then another...
 I would get to the point where it was emotionally and physically untenable, not in line with my ethics about how people or animals should be treated, and just dust myself off and move on.
 I had worked a heck of a lot of jobs in NYC as an artist… and as a New Yorker born and raised I considered myself tough - but in my 25 years previous, I never experienced anything like what I was experiencing at these animal rescues, in terms of cruelty, manipulation, being overworked, and a job having absolutely no interest in my own well-being whatsoever.

-But amid these challenges, I didn't realize until much later that something else had begun building… in my mind and heart.
+But amid these challenges, I didn't realize until much later that something else had been building.

 Then others followed.
 Tina...
 Little Larry… Blanche… Buckles and Pancakes… Zoltan, Flopsie and Mopsie… Tony Orlando Rooster and Dawn, Almondine and Chickpea… Kumquat, Toodle Lou and Festus… Beautiful Honey, a frostbite victim from a local farm….

 What started as a website raising money for other organizations via a song download and a few vegan items, began to take root even more when I met my partner Brian and we found a place to live with a small but lovely 1/2 acre yard.
-Up sprouted the first incredible (heated and insulated) coop… then a second one… and and then a THIRD!
+Up sprouted the first incredible (heated and insulated) coop, handbuilt by Brian who I did not even know had these building talents when we met!
+Then a second one… and and then a THIRD!
 Bird after bird arrived from different situations of neglect, abuse, abandonment.
 A room inside our home became the de-facto "“Chicken Hotel” for those who were special needs.
-A vegan festival packed with educational offerings has sprouted up bringing new visibility to veganism in the region; a vegan arts "uprising" is in the works... and so much more is to come.
+A vegan festival packed with educational offerings has sprouted up bringing new visibility to veganism in the region; a vegan arts "uprising" is in the works... we are expanding our local educational presentations and offerings - and so much more is to come.

 The "Institute" that was my one room cottage is now growing into so much more!
 And interestingly, art is becoming a part of the compassionate mission of this place too.
 The two big loves - animals and art - each are finding their own supportive space in the Institute we are building, and are very much connected in their compassionate goals.
 I believe that both forces - the creative force, and the force of unconditional love that is at the root of caring for rescued animals - can work together to bring greater happiness to humans and non-humans alike, and greater compassion to the world.